tdwg/tcs2/docs/terms/index.md

 		</tr>
 		<tr>
 			<td>Comments</td>
 			<td><p>A nomenclatural type fixes the usage of a name to the taxonomic group that contains the type.
 One or more Nomenclatural Types make up the typification of a Taxon Name.
-In Darwin Core, NomenclaturalType can be used as object  with <code>dwciri:typeStatus</code>.</p></td>
+In Darwin Core, a Nomenclatural Type object can be used as object with <code>dwciri:typeStatus</code>.</p></td>
 		</tr>
 		<tr>
 			<td>Examples</td>